 The Black Cod is a deep-dwelling fish known for its buttery and rich taste.
 Some might consider it the best tasting fish in the world.
-Black cod are caught in depths ranging from 700-3000 feet of water.
-Because of such extreme depths, black cod were once only available to the commercial fishery by means of long longing and pots.
+Black cod are caught at depths ranging from 700-3000 feet of water.
+Because of such extreme depths, black cod were once only available to the commercial fishery by means of long lining and pots.
 With the use of electric reels, we have now made it possible to catch black cod sport fishing in Sitka, Alaska.

 The Alaska Lingcod is known for its prehistoric look and large, toothy grin.
 It is one of Alaska's most sought after sport fish for its prized meat.
 These beasts can grow up to 80 lbs.
 The world record lingcod weighed in at 82.6 lbs.

 A non-pelagic rockfish, the Yelloweye is one of the most prized rockfish due to their large size and fillet quality.
 We catch these pretty consistently throughout the entire fishing season.

 A non-pelagic rockfish, the Shortraker rockfish looks almost identical to the Yelloweye but are typically bigger and found in deeper water (600-1200 feet).
 It is the largest of all the rockfish species found in Alaska, with the sportfishing world record coming in at a whopping 44.1 pounds.

 A pelagic rockfish, these fighters are a hit with our guests due to their natural tendency to 'swarm' up under the boat which makes for some wild action.
 A great tasting white meat, our recommendation is using these for some fish tacos or fish & chips.